What Are The Advantages of Using a Database?

 5. Improved Data Security

-In addition, databases often come with built-in security features that can further protect your data from being tampered with or corrupted.
-When compared to traditional data storage methods, such as files and folders, databases offer a much higher level of security for your data.
+Databases come with built-in security features that help protect your data from tampering or corruption.
+Compared to traditional file and folder storage methods, databases offer a much higher level of data security.

 6. Quicker Access to Data